nb9960/DSA/README.md

 # DS
-This directory comprises of all important data structures and algorithms, I have studied so far using book Introduction to algorithms by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein.
+This directory comprises of all important pseudocodes witten in C++ and solutions of chapterwise exercises.
+Happy Learning :)